muhammadsammy/tailwindcss-classnames/README.md

 You will excute the CLI with the following arguments:

-`tailwindcss-classnames --config path/to/tailwind.config.js --classesFile my-custom-classes --typeName MyClassesTypes`
+`tailwindcss-classnames --config path/to/tailwind.config.js --classesFile my-custom-classes --typeName TCustomClasses`